dotnet/AspNetCore.Docs/aspnetcore/signalr/diagnostics.md

 ## Network traces

 > [!WARNING]
-> A network trace contains the full contents of every message sent by your application. **Never** post raw network traces from production applications to public forums like GitHub.
+> A network trace contains the full contents of every message sent by your app. **Never** post raw network traces from production apps to public forums like GitHub.

 If you encounter an issue, a network trace can sometimes provide a lot of helpful information.
-This is particularly useful if you are going to file an issue on our issue tracker.
+This is particularly useful if you're going to file an issue on our issue tracker.

 ## Collect a network trace with Fiddler (preferred option)

 This method works for all apps.

 Fiddler is a very powerful tool for collecting HTTP traces.
-Install it from [telerik.com/fiddler](https://www.telerik.com/fiddler), launch it, and then run your application and reproduce the issue.
+Install it from [telerik.com/fiddler](https://www.telerik.com/fiddler), launch it, and then run your app and reproduce the issue.
 Fiddler is available for Windows, and there are beta versions for macOS and Linux.

 If you connect using HTTPS, there are some extra steps to ensure Fiddler can decrypt the HTTPS traffic.
-See the [Fiddler Documentation](https://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/DecryptHTTPS) for more details.
+For more details, see the [Fiddler documentation](https://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/DecryptHTTPS).

-Once you've collected the trace, you can export the trace by choosing "File" > "Save" > "All Sessions..." from the menu bar.
+Once you've collected the trace, you can export the trace by choosing **File** > **Save** > **All Sessions...** from the menu bar.

 ![Exporting all sessions from Fiddler](diagnostics/fiddler-export.png)